For many brands, content marketing can be an investment that yields incredible growth.

 This will populate columns I and L on the Editorial Calendar tab.

 Now, write the title tag and heading 1 for each main keyword.
 Use the competing title and competing H1 for inspiration.

 Column K is the length of the title you’re going to write.
 Try to keep it under 60 characters so the full title shows in the SERP.
-If you go over 60 characters, the cell will turn red like in the example above.
+If you go over 60 characters, the cell will turn red as in the example above.

 Here are some good resources on writing titles and H1 level headings: